Visa Debit -— how it works in Canada and the U.S

-In the US, Visa Debit allows customers to use the same card to make both their credit and debit purchases.
-The card runs on the same credit network whether the purchase is for Debit or Credit.
-Because the card operates on the same network whether it’s a debit or credit purchase the cards can be used anywhere you see the Visa symbol at a merchant.
+In the U.S., Visa Debit allows customers to use the same card to make both their credit and debit purchases.
+The card can run on both networks whether the purchase is for debit or credit.
+Because the card operates on the both, a merchant can choose whether to process it as a debit or credit purchase, which makes the cards usable anywhere.

-It is the customer’s responsibility to clarify if they would like to make a purchase using credit or debit.
-A credit purchase uses their available credit card limit while debit will deduct the purchase amount from the available balance in their chequing or savings account.
+The customer’s responsibility is to clarify if they would like to make a purchase using credit or debit.
+A credit purchase uses the cardholder's available credit card limit, while debit will deduct the purchase amount from the available balance in their checking or savings account.
 The merchant will then run the card through their payment processing system based on how the customer wants the transaction to be processed.

 The customer benefits from purchase protection on all their transactions, and they still earn points for their debit purchases.